-Accessory roof curb details and dimensions are shown in Fig. 5.
+Accessory roof curb details and dimensions are shown in Fig. 4 (on page 11).
 Assemble and install accessory roof curb in accordance with instructions shipped with the curb.

 Curb should be level.
 This is necessary for unit drain to function properly.
-Unit leveling tolerances are shown in Fig. 4.
+Unit leveling tolerances are shown in Fig. 5 (on page 12).
 Refer to Accessory Roof Curb Installation Instructions for additional information as required.